Tag Archives: oral hygiene

 Look into braces or retainers:

 If you have crooked teeth, you can work towards improving them.
 This is done by getting braces.
 Braces have been proven to help improve the appearance of teeth by straightening them out.
+You can also use Invisalign with the guidance of a medical professional like Dr. Peter Brawn to help straighten your teeth without a mouthful of metal.
 Retainers are similar to braces, except they are used to keep teeth in place.
 Which treatment you choose depends on your specific needs and budget.
 Both braces and retainers can be expensive but they are worth it if they can improve your self esteem.

 Follow the tips above and flash your pearly whites all holiday season long.
 You will be amazed at how much a smile suits you!